The Bankrate promise

 How it works

 A co-signer is a guarantor for the primary borrower.
-Co-signers promise to assume responsibility for repayment if the primary borrower doesn’t pay as required; otherwise, payments are the responsibility of the primary borrower.
+Co-signers promise to assume responsibility for repayment if the primary borrower doesn’t pay as required.

 Who a co-signer is best for